Violinist.com - Because you can't say enough about the violin

 Prologue:

 As some of you know, I fell ill on Thursday January 25; a mere two days before I was supposed to attend a concert of Joshua Bell in Cedar Falls, Iowa.
 Ironically I hadn’t been sick in over six months.
-I didn’t think it would be a big deal; normally I get over colds within a day or two, but this cold was malevolent.
+I didn’t think it would be a big deal as I normally get over colds within a day or two, but this cold was malevolent.
 I stayed home from school on Thursday thinking that, I would be going to school on Friday, but I was much worse Friday.
 My mother was sicker too and we were contemplating not going because Iowa is over five hours from Kansas (where I live).
 I ate triple servings of fruit that day and drank lots of tea.
 That night, bedtime was 8:00 pm.
 On Saturday morning I woke up and felt miraculously better!
 My stuffy nose had vanished, my headache was gone, and my fever was nonexistent!
 I leaped out of bed with vitality I hadn’t felt since Christmas and got ready for the car ride up to Iowa.
 As I was getting ready, the phone rang.
 ‘Heck, I’m feeling so good, I’ll just answer it!’
 With a smile and deep breath, I picked up the phone.
 “Helllooooo?”
 I croaked.
 Something was terribly wrong.
 My voice!
-What happened to my voice?!
-I didn’t sound excited or energetic, but rather, the opposite: death in the flesh.
+What happened to my voice?
+I didn’t sound excited or energetic, but rather, the opposite: death personified.
 My poor voice had become scratchy and broken.
-‘Ah,’ I thought ‘And there’s the catch.’
+‘Ah,’ I thought ‘And there’s the caveat.’

+Because my only ailment was my voice, my mom and I drove to Iowa as planned.
+I really owe my mom; she was still feeling lousy.
+In the most extreme attempt I have ever made to achieve a speedy recovery, I drank: 4 juice boxes, 2 bottles of water, and a Frapuccino.
 At about 4:00 pm when we were almost there and I had given up all hope of the return of my voice, my voice began to creep back!
-If I continued to suck on throat lozenges and drink my weight in liquids, maybe, just maybe, it would be back by the evening…
+If I continued to suck on throat lozenges and drink my weight in liquids, maybe, just maybe, it would be back by the evening….

 Concert: